 Add a requirement to change cover sheet of the resulting ITU-T Recommendation which contains some incorporated text (clause 6.1.7).

-In October 2021, TSAG started a new revision of Recommendation ITU-T A.5 to address new requirements from ITU-T SG15.
-Also, TSAG started a new work item to add a new Appendix on best practices to Recommendation ITU-T A.23.
+In October 2021, TSAG started a new revision of Recommendation ITU-T A.5 to address new requirements from ITU-T SG15 and material in a contribution, and the results was submitted as a proposal to WTSA-20.

+Also, TSAG developed and agreed a new Appendix on best practices to Recommendation ITU-T A.23.

 TSAG shared an updated list of collaboration mechanisms in ITU-T with all ITU-T study groups.